-My practice explores internal worlds from the surface, tracing the experience of living in the female body, referencing ageing.
-Marks are of the utmost importance here, I see lines, shapes and colours making representations of inner and outer worlds.
+My practice explores internal worlds from the surface, tracing the experience of living in the female body, referencing a range of issues; femininity, ageing, the female experience of spirituality.
+Marks on paper are of the utmost importance here, I see lines, shapes and colours making representations of inner and outer worlds.
 I move from the figurative image to evocative impressions of, for instance, the skin.
-Over recent months, my works have become lighter more ethereal, making suggestions rather than statements.
+Over recent months, my works at times have become lighter more ethereal, making suggestions rather than statements.

 The surface evokes what lies beneath: I have looked at Kiki Smith who starts from a literal point of observation, moving from physical exactitude to distort and maim her sculpted figures, by elongation and injury.
-I work with figures and impressions emerging and changing within my pictures, as in my experience the distorted image can express within the topic of imperfection the creative potential of mistakes and blemishes.
+I add a link to the Tate page Tate info on Kiki Smith .
+I work with figures and impressions emerging and changing within my work, as in my experience the distorted image can express within the topic of imperfection the creative potential of mistakes and blemishes.

-The blog on my website vivlm.com records my art journey, an artwork art itself.
+The blog on my website vivlm.com records my art journey, an artwork in itself.